 The glory days for the humble grapefruit hit a high in 1976.
-The average American ate nearly 25 pounds of the fruit that year, NPRreports.
+The average American ate nearly 25 pounds of the fruit that year, NPR reports.
 Sure, they’re pretty hefty, but 25 pounds is a lot of grapefruit to consume in 365 days.
-Now, how many pounds of the bitter fruit do you think you’ve consumed this year?
-If you’re like the average American, it’s only about five pounds.
+Now, in 2015, how many pounds of the bitter fruit do you think people consumed?
+If you’re like the average American, it was only about five pounds.
 The likely reason?
 Grapefruit’s being outshined by newer, more-difficult-to-pronounce foods like amaranth and sorghum, kimchi and quinoa.

 And it's not the only superfood in decline.
-The tried-and-true superstars that are probably sitting forlorn in your pantry and wasting away on grocery store shelves shouldn’t be pushed to the side.
-Aside from grapefruit, we bring you nine other forgotten superfoods that still deserve your affection and consumption.
+There are plenty more tried-and-true superstars that are probably sitting forlorn in your kitchen and wasting away on grocery store shelves.
+Aside from grapefruit, we bring you 12 other forgotten superfoods that still deserve your affection and consumption.
 Plus, odds are you already love these foods—you just need a little reminder.
-It's like when you find that shirt you used to love crumbled up in the bottom of your dresser drawer.